 Christians will strive to keep the gospel hope of the resurrection at the center of all observances associated with the death of a Christian.

-If you have any needs relating to a funeral, please do not hesitate to contact the pastor at firstname.lastname@example.org and may God’s peace fill you and renew your hope in the resurrection.
+If you have any needs relating to a funeral, please contact the church at firstname.lastname@example.org and may God’s peace fill you and renew your hope in the resurrection.